labex-labs/open-source-labs/python/python-mastery/lab-ex3-7-type-checking-and-interfaces/en/step1.md

         formatter.row(rowdata)
 ```

+This function takes in some data, a list of columns, and a formatter.
+It then uses the formatter to print a table.
+But right now, it doesn't check if the formatter is of the right type.

-Modify this function to check if the `formatter` parameter is an instance of `TableFormatter`.
-If not, raise a `TypeError` with an appropriate message:
+Let's modify it to add the type check.
+We'll use the `isinstance()` function to check if the `formatter` parameter is an instance of `TableFormatter`.
+If it's not, we'll raise a `TypeError` with a clear message.
+Here's the modified code:

 ```python
 def print_table(data, columns, formatter):